 Residency in Fairfax County is not a requirement of membership.
 Nearly 10% of members live outside of Fairfax in adjacent counties of Prince William, Arlington, Loudoun, Stafford, or in Washington, DC.

-Honorary members do not pay annual dues but are required to re-apply to FCMOM each year to confirm their interest and update all of their contact information and membership data.
+Honorary members do not pay annual dues until multiples are 2 years old, but are required to re-apply to FCMOM each year to confirm their interest and update all of their contact information and membership data.

 Yes, a new NOMOTC rule in 2007 required clubs to pay national dues for all regular members regardless of their enrollment in another club.